craigalder/N741Hmwk7/Hmwk7AnswerKey.md

 ### Pick a subset of likely variables for predicting Sleep Trouble

-For my approach, I'm choosing the following 10 variables as possible predictors of sleep problems:
+For my approach, I choose the following 10 variables as possible predictors of sleep problems:

 1.  age
 2.  gender